azhen44/Scheduler/README.md

 The client application communicates with an API server over HTTP, using the JSON format.
 Jest tests are used through the development of the project.
 Cypress tests are used for End-to-End testing.
+A scheduler api repo was included to store database information.

 ## Project Features
 Interviews can be booked between Monday and Friday.